Montana/pearlcharles/README.md

 ## Conclusion

 This should be a pretty straight forward SPA, in the essence there's not many moving parts.
-Maybe a few API requests here and there, but I don't see anything complicated when it comes to State.
+Maybe a few API requests here and there, but I don't see anything complicated when it comes to ```State```.

-## Author
+## Author of README.md
 Written by Montana Mendy.

-# Credits
+# Credits for pushing/building site

 * Travis Allen (travis@stdlibs.com)
 * Montana Mendy (montana@stdlibs.com)